Bjørn Tore Kvarme: Career

 Kvarme was born in Trondheim, Norway.
 He first signed with Rosenborg in 1991, transferring from Utleira, a local club.
 He played six seasons, winning the Tippeliga five times.
 In the autumn of 1996 Kvarme was on his way to sign for Stabæk, but Premier League club Liverpool outbid the Norwegian club.
 Kvarme spent three years on Merseyside.
-In 1999, he was transferred to the French club AS Saint-Étienne, where he played two seasons and became their club captain, before signing for Real Sociedad in La Liga.
+In 1999, he was transferred to the French club Saint-Étienne, where he played two seasons and became their club captain, before signing for Real Sociedad in La Liga.
 He spent three seasons in the Basque Country, before moving back to France, this time playing for Bastia for half a season.
 In 2005, he returned to his hometown club.

 Bjørn Tore Kvarme announced that he would retire after the 2007 season.
-Citing injuries and lack of playing time as the main reasons for retiring, he did however agree to take another year with Rosenborg.
+Citing injuries and lack of playing time as the main reasons for retiring, he did, however, agree to play for another year with Rosenborg.
 Kvarme retired in June 2008, mid-season.